 A phobia is an anxiety disorder defined by an extreme or irrational persistent fear of/or aversion to an object or situation.
 People with phobias often adjust their life to avoid situations/objects they fear.
-This can lead to difficulty maintaining jobs, hobbies, relationships, and general life satisfaction.
-This imagined fear most often exceeds the actual threat.
+This fear most often exceeds the actual threat.
 When faced with this fear, a person will experience intense distress, which can sometimes lead to panic attacks and avoidance.
-Millions of people in the U.S. have phobias, with many untreated and not living life to the fullest.
+Millions of people in the U.S. have phobias, with many untreated.

 A specific phobia is an intense, irrational fear of a specific trigger that may not occur in every day life (such as snakes, heights, spiders, etc.).
-Social phobia, or social anxiety, is a severe fear of public humiliation and being judged by others in social situations.
-This is not the same as shyness or being an introvert.
-Agoraphobia is a fear of situations in which it would be difficult to escape if the person were to experience panic.
+Agoraphobia results when fear of situations in which escape is difficult if a panic attack occurs

-- a sensation of uncontrollable anxiety when exposed to the source of fear
+- sensation of uncontrollable anxiety when exposed to the source of fear

-- a feeling that the source of that fear must be avoided at all costs
+- feeling that the source of that fear must be avoided at all costs

 - not being able to function properly when exposed to the trigger